kgcreative/yo-angular-bourbon-neat/README.md

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Clone or fork the repo 'git clone https://github.com/kgcreative/yo-angular-bourbon-neat.git'

+Run `grunt` to initialize the build

+Run `grunt serve` to initialize the environment with a local webserver & LiveReload.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Experimental: Running `grunt test` will run the unit tests with karma.